North Macedonia

 • A government-initiated campaign in 2018-2019 to identify and register people who lack a birth certificate or other documentation, resulted in 750 people at risk of statelessness being identified, the majority of whom were Roma, Ashkali and Egyptian.
 This figure is likely an underestimate of the total population at risk, as there may be others who either did not hear about the public call or were unable to register during the timeframe.

-• UNHCR and its implementing partner, Macedonian Young Lawyers Association, report 558 people at risk of statelessness as of December 2020, of whom 286 have unregulated nationality and 272 have undetermined North Macedonian nationality.
+• UNHCR and its implementing partner, Macedonian Young Lawyers Association, report 448 people at risk of statelessness as of December 2022, of whom 270 have unregulated nationality and 218 have undetermined North Macedonian nationality.

-• In 2018, 297 asylum seekers resided in the asylum reception centre.
-The top three countries of origin were Pakistan (88), Afghanistan (46) and Iran (20).
-No-one in the asylum procedure between 2018-2020 was recorded as stateless.
+• In 2022, 183 asylum seekers resided in the asylum reception centre.
+The top three countries of origin were Syria, Morocco, and Afghanistan.
+No-one in the asylum procedure between 2021-2022 was recorded as stateless.

 • The Republic of North Macedonia does not publish data on stateless people in detention.
 It does collect some data on the nationality of detainees, and the Government confirmed in a free access to information request that one stateless person was held in immigration detention in 2019 and one person in 2020.
+There was no stateless person held in immigration detention in 2021 and 2022.

 Détermination et statut d'apatridie